jhl0204/Springboard-Data-Science-Career-Coursework/README.md

 This section is divided into three parts that build on top of each other.
 Each section uses different statistical methods to gain insights on medical charges data (Source: [Kaggle](https://www.kaggle.com/easonlai/sample-insurance-claim-prediction-dataset))

-**Analyzing Hospital Medical Charges with Frequentist Statistics:** Using classical frequentist methods such as the z-statistic and t-statistic and the scipy statistics package, this section investigates two questions:
+**1. Analyzing Hospital Medical Charges with Frequentist Statistics:** Using classical frequentist methods such as the z-statistic and t-statistic and the scipy statistics package, this section investigates two questions:
 1) whether the hospital's revenue stream fell below a key threshold of $12,000
 2) whether people with insurance are charged a different amount to those without Performing statistics on the first question reveals that the lower limit of the 95% confidence interval for the population mean is $12,725.48.
 Thus it is highly unlikely that the hospital's revenue stream fell below the threshold of $12,000.
 For the second question, using Welch's t-test gives us a t-value of -13.29.
 Thus we reject the null hypothesis and conclude that there *is* a difference in the amount charged between the two groups

-**Analyzing Hospital Medical Charges with Bootstrapping:** This section explores the same two questions above but analyzes it using bootstrapping methods.
+**2. Analyzing Hospital Medical Charges with Bootstrapping:** This section explores the same two questions above but analyzes it using bootstrapping methods.
 For the first question: When we generate 10,000 bootstrap replicates, we obtain $12724.46 (exact value might vary due to bootstrapping) for the lower limit of the 95% confidence interval, validating our frequentist approach above.
 For the second question, we conclude that there is no practical need to perform bootstrapping since the obtained t-value is already so low (t-value of -13.29).
 We do however perform bootstrapping methods to verify that the variances of the two groups (insured vs. non-insured) were unequal, validating our choice of using Welch's t-test in the previous section.

-**Analyzing Hospital Medical Charges with Bayesian Methods (PyMC3):** This section is mostly focused on using and familiarizing oneself with the PyMC3 library.
+**3. Analyzing Hospital Medical Charges with Bayesian Methods (PyMC3):** This section is mostly focused on using and familiarizing oneself with the PyMC3 library.
 As an exercise, this section models 'no-insurance' group's individual medical charges using Bayesian inferential modeling.

 ***Machine Learning***

-**Performing Linear regression on Boston housing dataset:**
+**1. Performing Linear regression on Boston housing dataset:**

-**Performing Logistic regression on heights and weights dataset:**
+**2. Performing Logistic regression on heights and weights dataset:**

-**Predicting movie ratings from RT reviews using Multinomial Naive Bayes:**
+**3. Predicting movie ratings from RT reviews using Multinomial Naive Bayes:**

-**Customer segmentation using Clustering Methods:**
+**4. Customer segmentation using Clustering Methods:**